tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - You can automate the punishment if possible.
   - [Habit Contract template and example](https://s3.amazonaws.com/jamesclear/Atomic+Habits/Habit+Contract.pdf)
 - Get an accountability partner.
-  - I have found that punishment of 1$ is enough when I have accountability partners.
+  - I have found that a punishment of 1$ is enough when I have accountability partners.
   - We care what people think about us.

-- Be careful to not rub your elephant the wrong way.
+- Be careful not to rub your elephant the wrong way.
   - Only bind yourself to contracts you are willing to pay the cost.
   - Being punished too often can result in a net negative in the long term.